 Overwatch is also a highly tactical game and that’s because of the different map objectives that you need to play around.
 There are several game modes and each of them demands a different approach.
 Furthermore, the heroes allow you to heavily customize your chosen approach.

-When you put everything together and consider the fact that the game is played in a 6 versus 6 format, you immediately see just how complex and hard to master Overwatch is.
+When you put everything together and consider the fact that the game uses a 6 versus 6 format, you immediately see just how complex and hard to master Overwatch is.
 But that’s exactly what makes it fun.

 6. Apex Legends